Consumer Medicine Information

-The top shelf of the refrigerator at the back is a good place to store it.
-Keep your medicine in its original packaging until
+The top shelf of the refrigerator at the back is a good place to store this medicine.

 Keep your eye drops in the bottle until it is time to use them.

-If you use the eye drops out of the bottle they may not keep well.
+If you remove the eye drops out of the bottle they may not keep well.

 APO-Chloramphenicol Eye Drops should be discarded within one month after opening.

-APO-Chloramphenicol Eye Drops are in 10 mL plastic dropper bottle.
+APO-Chloramphenicol eye drops are in 10 mL plastic dropper bottle.
+AUST R 222547.